sjswitzer/SchemeJS/notes.md

 resolve any reference using this[ref].
 Nothing could be simpler.
 Or faster.

 Function closures do a lot of the heavy lifting here.
-For instance, Scheme closures are implemented as a JavaScript closure that captures the scope then applies the function with the captured scope.
-Scheme closures are compiled into JavaScript closures.
-Since a closure is a JavaScript function, it can be called as an ordinary JavaScript function whether it is compiled or not.
-This is the general case: Scheme functions can call any JavaScript function and JavaScript can call any Scheme function as long as they invoke it as a method of its scope, which is pretty much what you'd do anyway.
+For instance, Scheme closures are implemented as JavaScript closures that capture the scope then apply the function with the captured scope.
+Scheme lambdas are also compiled into JavaScript closures.
+Since a closure is a JavaScript function, it can be called as an ordinary JavaScript function _whether it is compiled or not_.
+This is the general case: Scheme functions can call any JavaScript function and JavaScript can call any Scheme function.

-The Scheme dialect is modelled roughly on SIOD since there is a corpus of existing code for that dialect, but it could conceivably be moved in different directions.
+The Scheme dialect is modelled roughly on SIOD since there is a corpus of existing code for that dialect, but it could conceivably be extended in different directions.
+I _strongly_ prefer not to fork the implementation for dialects, but instead make the dialect an instantiation option.

 It proved difficult to keep JavaScript objects from sneeking into the SchemeJS environment so I invited them in as first'class.
 SchemeJS is fully Scheme _and_ fully JavaScript.

-It even has notations fof array and object literals.
+It even has notations fof JavaScript Array and Bbject literals.
 Every JavaScript operator and global symbol is available in SchemeJS.
 Cons cells are JavaScript-iterables but internally I generally avoid iterating them because "while (isCons(obj)) ..." is a lot faster.
 But you _can_ iterate over them using "for (let obj of list) ...".
 SchemeJS does _not_ see iterables as Cons cells by default.
 That would be too slow.
-But it can create a "list-view" wrapper which lazily invokes the iterator every time "cdr" is invoked.
+But you can create a "list-view" wrapper that lazily invokes the iterator every time "cdr" is invoked.
 That works just as well and doesn't tax ordinary list manipulation primitives.

 Scheme atoms are simply Symbols that happen to be in the ATOMS dictionary.

 A Scheme instance is the global scope itself.
-Globally-defined Scheme values and functions are the values of their atoms, i.e. symbols.
-JavaScript API methods are string-keyed, and generally must be invoked as globalScope.apiName(), which, again, is pretty much what you'd do anyway.
+Globally-defined Scheme values and functions are the values of their Atoms, i.e. Symbols.
+JavaScript API methods are string-keyed, and generally must be invoked as globalScope.apiName(), which is pretty much what you'd do anyway.

 The parser provides feedback to REPLs through a parseContext list.
-REPLs can use this for auto-indent and syntax highlighting if they desire.
-SchemeSJ comes with a node CLI/REPL and a Web REPL, but these are just simple embeddings of the Scheme module.
-All you need to do is import it and create a global scope.
+REPLs can use the parseContext for auto-indent and syntax highlighting if they desire.
+SchemeSJ comes with a Node.js CLI/REPL and a Web REPL, that are just simple embeddings of the SchemeJS module.
+All you need to do is import it and create a global scope instance.
 ## Compiler

 The compiler compiles a "binder" function that creates local variables containing any outside